$306 Find Cheap Flights from Fort Lauderdale to Iceland

 • If you are considering traveling to Iceland during the Iceland Airwaves Festival, keep in mind that airfares can rise drastically during this period, which runs around November.

-Top 3 airlines serving from Fort Lauderdale to Iceland
+Reviews of the top airlines flying from Fort Lauderdale to Iceland

 Need help choosing which airline to fly with from Fort Lauderdale to Iceland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.